ctolkien/TinyPNG/README.md

 //create an instance of the TinyPngClient using (var png = new TinyPngClient("yourSecretApiKey")) {
-    //compress an image
-    var result = await png.Compress("pathToFile or byte array or stream");
+    //Create a task to compress an image.
     //this gives you the information about your image as stored by TinyPNG
-    //they don't give you the actual bits as you may want to chain this with a resize
+    //they don't give you the actual bits (as you may want to chain this with a resize
-    //operation without caring for the originally sied image.
-For that, we need to: var compressedImage = await png.Download(result);
+    //operation without caring for the originally sized image). var compressImageTask = png.Compress("pathToFile or byte array or stream");

+    //If you want to actually save this compressed image off
+    //it will need to be downloaded
+    var compressedImage = await compressImageTask.Download();

+    //you can then get the bytes
-    //get the image data as a byte array var bytes = await compressedImage.GetImageByteData();
+    var bytes = await compressedImage.GetImageByteData();

     //get a stream instead